About Christine Park

 I like that Adler Graduate School emphasizes community connection and service and that AGS empowers students and staff to transform society through social justice and positive social change.

-Christine Park, PhD, LMHC, NCC
+Christine Park, PhD, LMHC, REAT, NCC

 Selected Publications and Presentations